SeamusFinlayson/initiative-tracker/README.md

 ## Installing

-The extension can be installed from the [store page](https://extensions.owlbear.rodeo/initiative-tracker).
+The extension can be installed from the [store page coming soon]().

 Pretty Sordid is an initiative tracker based on [Initiative Tracker by Owlbear Rodeo](https://extensions.owlbear.rodeo/initiative-tracker) but I've made a few quality of life improvements that the community has been requesting for a while.